Ninjarku/Sandbox_ITP/README.md

 ```
 There are more vairables that can be configured with this, but these are the main ones to change for this to work.

-## Create qcow
+## Create a new .qcow disk image file
-Create a qcow file with the documentation in this git: `Create QCOW.pdf`, then 7zip it and put it in the `Sandbox_ITP\automate_infra` directory with the zip name  `win10-main-analysis-vm.7z`
+Create a .qcow file with the documentation in this git: `Create NewDiskImage.pdf`, then 7zip it and put it in the `Sandbox_ITP\automate_infra` directory with the zip name  `win10-main-analysis-vm.7z`

 ## Run init.sh
 Once you have completed the above steps, you are ready to initialise terraform to create the machines.